Carreau/phd-dissertation/parts/part4.rst

 In order to achieve good precision in the measurements of the contact angle we decided to use confocal microscopy and acquire evenly spaced z-stacks.
 From theses stacks the 3D structure of a doublet was reconstituted.
-Using the 3D structure of the doublets allows to recovere the geometrical parameters and the contact angle.
+Using the 3D structure of the doublets allows to recover the geometrical parameters and the contact angle.

 To determine the geometrical parameter of the doublets